-Thank you for choosing the GeForce6100PM-M2 motherboard.
-This motherboard is a high performance, enhanced function motherboard that supports socket for AMD Phenom[TM] processor (socket AM2+)/AMD Athlon[TM] 64 X2 Dual-Core/Athlon[TM] 64/ Sempron[TM] processors for high-end business or personal desktop markets.
+Thank you for choosing the GeForce6100SM-M2 motherboard.
+This motherboard is a high performance, enhanced function motherboard that supports Socket AM2 AMD AthlonTM 64 X2 Dual-Core/AthlonTM 64/SempronTM CPUs for high-end business or personal desktop markets.

-This motherboard is based on NVIDIA[®] MCP61 Premium media and communications processor (MCP) for best desktop platform solution.
-MCP61P is a single-chip, highly integrated, high performance HyperTransport peripheral controller, unmatched by any other single chip-device controller.
-The memory controller supports DDR2 memory DIMM frequencies of 800/667/533/400.
-It supports two DDR2 sockets with maximum memory size of 16 GB.
-High resolution graphics via one PCI Express x16 slot, one PCI Express x1 slot, 10 USB 2.0 ports (4 USB ports and 3 USB 2.0 headers support additional 6 USB ports) and SATA support with RAID function.
+This motherboard is based on NVIDIA® MCP61 Standard media and communications processor (MCP) for best desktop platform solution.
+MCP61S is a single-chip, highly integrated, high performance HyperTransport peripheral controller, unmatched by any other single chip-device controller.
+This motherboard supports up to 16 GB of system memory with Dual Channel DDR2 800/667/533/400 MHz.
+High resolution graphics via an PCI Express x 16 slot (MCP61S only support PCI Express x8), USB 2.0 and SATA support with RAID function.

-There is an advanced full set of I/O ports in the rear panel, including PS/2 mouse and keyboard connectors, COM1, LPT, VGA1, four USB ports, one LAN port and audio jacks for microphone, line-in and 6/8-channel (optional) line-out.
+There is an advanced full set of I/O ports in the rear panel, including PS/2 mouse and keyboard connectors, COM1, VGA1, four USB ports, one optional LAN port and audio jacks for microphone, line-in, and 6-ch/8-channel (optional) line-out.
 This motherboard is designed in a Micro ATX form factor using a four-layer printed circuit board and measures 244 mm x 214 mm.

-Due to the DRAM maximum size is 4 GB at present, the memory maximum size we have tested is 8 GB.
+Due to the DRAM maximum size is 2 GB at present, the memory maximum size we have tested is 4 GB.